AnerayeVijay/kotlin-high-order-function/README.md

      ```
    - Example for Sting operation is [here](https://github.com/AnerayeVijay/kotlin-higher-order-function/blob/master/src/test/kotlin/com/vijayaneraye/string/StringOperationTest.kt)

 ## Type Alias
  - Type alias allow us to declare alternative type that is simply alias of an existing type
  - Type alias provides a way to define names of types that already exist.
 Type alias can help to make complex types easier to read, and
    can also provide other hints.
  - Instead of typing the function type every time when defining a property, we can use typealias as shown below.
+ - Type aliases allow developers to define synonyms for pre-existing types.
+ - You can use typealias for most any type: classes, enums, structs, tuples, closures, etc. Here are a few examples.
+    - typealias Name = String
+    - typealias Employees = Array<Employee>
+    - typealias GridPoint = (Int, Int)
+    - typealias CompletionHandler = (ErrorType?) -> Void

 ---------------------------------